liuzhengzhe/One-Thing-One-Click/README.md

 # One Thing One Click
 ## One Thing One Click: A Self-Training Approach for Weakly Supervised 3D Semantic Segmentation (CVPR2021)

-Code for the paper **One Thing One Click: A Self-Training Approach for Weakly Supervised 3D Semantic Segmentation**, CVPR 2021.
+Code for the paper [One Thing One Click: A Self-Training Approach for Weakly Supervised 3D Semantic Segmentation](https://arxiv.org/abs/2104.02246), CVPR 2021.

 This code is based on PointGroup https://github.com/llijiang/PointGroup

 **Authors**: Zhengzhe Liu, Xiaojuan Qi, Chi-Wing Fu

+<img src="./data/otoc.PNG" width="900"/>

-**Update on Dec 28, 2021: release the super-voxel generation, code and model on S3DIS.
+## Update on Dec 28, 2021: release the super-voxel generation, code and model on S3DIS.
 Please see the "s3dis" folder. **

-<img src="./data/otoc.PNG" width="900"/>

 ## Installation